With the invention of sophisticated marketing automation tools, capturing “more leads” seems attractive. But “more leads” is rarely the answer.

 Promoting supplements requires trusting voices.
 It’s a competitive space.
 That’s why Elysium decided their current customers could refer new leads.

 The marketing team decided to create a simple two-phase referral system.
 They offered $50 for someone who subscribes to their dietary program.
 An extra $100 was provided for every ten referrals.
 Referrals instilled trust, which could’ve been difficult through advertising and educational content.

-MVSN TV also invited 200 fight-influencers to join their program and this gave it the boost they were looking for – generating over 9000 referrals in the first week!
-The best part is, they were able to track which influencers referred the most people using our platform – no tracking scripts, no complicated analytics setup.
+MVSN TV also invited 200 fight influencers to join their program and this gave it the boost they were looking for – generating over 9000 referrals in the first week!
+The best part is, that they were able to track which influencers referred the most people using our platform – no tracking scripts, no complicated analytics setup.

 Roku is a video-streaming device for television.
 The company offered rewards to customers who sent referrals through social media.

 The email campaign offered incentives for both the referrer and the newly-referred customer.
 The marketing team provided a month of Netflix for someone who tries Roku.
 The newly-referred also get a 10% discount.
 This offer was communicated through a targeted email campaign.
 It was a success with as many as 70 percent referrals of all sales in the program.

 Evernote rewards its existing customers for every new user they successfully refer.
 This way, users can win a chance to earn their service for free.

 It’s a successful natural referral program that maximizes platform growth.
 Even better, the referral program was not a significant investment for Evernote.
 Although Evernote is far from perfect, it’s a great referral story.
 Evernote’s 75 million users and $1+ billion valuations prove things are on track.

 Harry’s is a shaving products company that adopted a referral program even before its launch.

 It was a straightforward approach.
 An incremental rewards system incentivizes people to refer more people to get rewards.
 Refer five friends, and get free shaving cream.
 Refer 50 friends and get free shaving for a year.